Second Battle of St Albans: Campaign

 The victorious Lancastrian army began advancing south towards London.
 It was led by comparatively young nobles such as the Duke of Somerset, the Earl of Northumberland and Lord Clifford, whose fathers had been killed by York and Warwick at the First Battle of St Albans.
 The army contained substantial contingents from the West Country and the Scottish Borders and largely subsisted on plunder as they marched south.

 The death of Richard of York left his 18-year-old son, Edward, Earl of March, as the Yorkist claimant for the throne.
 He led one Yorkist army in the Welsh Marches while Warwick led another in London and the south-east.
 Naturally, they intended to combine their forces to face Margaret's army, but Edward was delayed by the need to confront another Lancastrian army from Wales, which was led by Jasper Tudor and his father, Owen Tudor.
 On 2 February, Edward defeated Tudor's army at the Battle of Mortimer's Cross.

 Warwick, with the captive King Henry in his train, meanwhile moved to block Queen Margaret's army's route to London.
 He took up position north of St Albans astride the main road from the north (the ancient Roman road known as Watling Street), where he set up several fixed defences, including cannon and obstacles such as caltrops and pavises studded with spikes.
 Part of his defences used the ancient Belgic earthwork known as Beech Bottom Dyke.
 Warwick's forces were divided into three "Battles", as was customary at the time.
 He himself led the Main Battle in the centre.
 The Duke of Norfolk led the Forward (or Vaward) Battle on the right and Warwick's brother John Neville commanded the Rear Battle on the left.

 Although strong, Warwick's lines faced north only.
-Margaret knew of Warwick's dispositions, probably through Sir Henry Lovelace, the steward of Warwick's own household.
-Lovelace had been captured by the Lancastrians at Wakefield but had been spared from execution and released and believed that he had been offered the vacant Earldom of Kent as a reward for betraying Warwick.
+Margaret knew of Warwick's dispositions, probably through Sir William Lovelace and his cousin, Sir Henry Lovelace, the steward of Warwick's own household guard.
+The Lovelaces had been captured by the Lancastrians at Wakefield but had been spared from execution and released and it is believed that they were then given the noble vacancies in and including the Earldom of Kent as a reward for betraying Warwick.
 Late on 16 February, Margaret's army swerved sharply west and captured the town of Dunstable.
 About 200 local people under the town butcher tried to resist them but were easily dispersed.
 Warwick's "scourers" (scouts and patrols and foraging parties) failed to detect the move.